Metop-A/B/C GOME-2 AAI product#

 The xarray open_mfdataset() function allows the opening of multiple files at once.
 You have to specify the dimension the files shall be concatenated by.
 It can be an existing dimension within the data file or a new dimension, which is newly specified.

-Let us open the daily gridded AAI data from Metop-A for the 3 days from 5 to 7 February 2021.
+Let us open the daily gridded AAI data from Metop-B for the 3 days from 5 to 7 April 2024.
 We specify time as a new dimension that the data files shall be concatenated by.
 After you loaded the multiple files in a Dataset with the function open_mfdataset(), you have to select absorbing_aerosol_index again as the variable of interest.

 The resulting xarray.DataArray has three dimensions (time, latitude and longitude).